 The Fiske Fund can defray part or all of your expenses for wood working instruction for approved courses.
 You can apply for a grant using an interactive form by clicking on the following link.
 Please review the guidelines below before submitting your grant request.

 Fiske Fund grants are available to members of the woodworking community in the region served by the NWA.
 Membership in the NWA is not required in order to receive a Fiske Fund grant.
+Preference is given to active NWA members in good standing.

 Terms and conditions